baaniuberoi/Induction2k25/README.md

 Next in line was a super informative session on food and healthy eating habits, busting several common myths about food and portion control.

 Well, it was now time to call it a day, however, we got a crisp session on building our first GitHub project, under the title of the induction program, where seniors talked about READMEs, markdown language and other cool stuff.

+## Day3 (Saturday)

+## Day4 (Monday)

+The morning session started with two beautiful seniors that welcomed us for our first P2P lecture.
+It felt awesome to learn from someone whom you would aspire to become like one day, confident, friendly and ofcourse, knowledgeable to the core.
+They provided us with an insight into the world of C++, the very first language of every techie like me.

+Next we began with our BEEE lecture, during which, all the cables, wires, and switchboards, weaved the threads of AC/DC into my head in the form of an exquisite circuit.

+Soon after the break, we went inside the auditorium to let ourselves get aweinspired by Mrs. Priya Darshini, as she talked about Universal Human Values.
+I found myself deeply invested in the lecture, writing everything I could hear of during those 2 hours of my day.

+Finally, before dispersal we were made familiar with the Causmic Club by our seniors.
+They mentioned about how they'll help us in speaking confidently on the stage in front of a whole bunch of people, and mind you, they were so comfortable with the stage themselves.
+No stage-fear at all, I mean, how cool is that!

+## Day5 (Tuesday)

+Today was a short one, especially for the CSE-A students, invested in formation of their first ID at GNDEC.

+## Day6 (Wednesday)